grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 The number of allocated voices can possibly be changed at runtime using the` -nvoices` parameter to change the default value (so using `./foo -nvoices 16` for instance).
 Several other scripts have been adapted using the same conventions.

-**TODO: WITH EFFECT**
+**TODO: Picture with effect**

 ```
 faustcaqt -midi -noices 12 inst.dsp -effect effect.dsp
 ```

 with `inst.dsp` and `effect.ds`p in the same folder, and the number of outputs of the instrument matching the number of inputs of the effect, has to be used.
-A `dsp_sequencer` object will be created to combine the polyphonic instrument in sequence with the single output effect.

 Polyphonic ready `faust2xx` scripts will then compile the polyphonic instrument and the effect, combine them in sequence, and create a ready to use DSP.

 #### The Proxy DSP class

 In some cases, a DSP may run outside of the application or plugin context, like on another machine.
-The [proxy_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/proxy-dsp.h) class allows to create a proxy DSP that will be finally connected to the real one (using an an OSC or HTTP based machinery for instance), and will reflect its behaviour.
+The [proxy_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/proxy-dsp.h) class allows to create a proxy DSP that will be finally connected to the real one (using an OSC or HTTP based machinery for instance), and will reflect its behaviour.
 An additional [JSONUIDecoder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUIDecoder.h) class is used to decode the DSP JSON description and implement its `buildUserInterface` and  `metadata` methods.
 Then the `proxy_dsp` can be used in place of the real DSP, and connect with `UI` controllers using the standard `buildUserInterface` to control it.

 The [faust-osc-controller](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark) tool demonstrates this capability using an OSC connection between the real DSP and its proxy.
 The [proxy_osc_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/proxy-osc-dsp.h) class implements a specialized `proxy_dsp` using the [liblo](http://liblo.sourceforge.net) OSC library to connect to a OSC controllable DSP (which is using the `OSCUI` class and running in another context or machine).
 Then the `faust-osc-controller` program [creates a real GUI](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/faust-osc-controller.cpp) (using `GTKUI` in this example) and have it control the remote DSP and reflect its dynamic state (like vumeter values coming back from the real DSP).

 **TODO : schéma de faust-osc-controller**

 #### Other languages than C++